mynameis-the/Quantum-Proprioception/README.md

 # Quantum Proprioception

-Quantum Proprioception is a protocol that allows two parties to securely determine their relative orientation in three-dimensional space
+Quantum Proprioception is a protocol that allows two parties to securely determine their relative orientation in three-dimensional space.

 <i>Note: The word "[proprioception](https://en.wikipedia.org/wiki/Proprioception)" refers to the sense we have of the orientation of our body parts.</i>